 - The vegetation clearing is ancillary to development, or - It is a heritage item or located in a heritage conservation area, or - It is an Aboriginal object or in an Aboriginal place of significance or conservation area.

-Where development consent is not required, DCP Chapter B2 Tree and Vegetation Management may apply.
+Note: Where development consent is not required, vegetation removal is managed by DCP Chapter B2 Tree and Vegetation Management.

 B1.1.3 Relationship to LEP, NSW Government Statutes and other policy